quicwg/base-drafts/draft-ietf-quic-transport.md

 CONNECTION_CLOSE frame with an error code of PROTOCOL_VIOLATION; see
 {{immediate-close-hs}}.

-Until the server validates the client address, it MUST limit the the number of bytes it sends and SHOULD pad Initial packets; see
+The server MUST also limit the number of bytes it sends before validating the address of the client, and additionally SHOULD pad the Initial packets that it sends; see {{address-validation}}.
-{{address-validation}}.

 ## Path Maximum Transmission Unit